 The trade war between Washington and Beijing has tipped China’s currency onto a path of destabilization.
 If hostilities escalate, China may let its renminbi (RMB) fall further.
 For investors, that could mean more volatility and tighter financial conditions.

-The renminbi depreciated sharply against the US dollar in June after President Trump announced that he would potentially seek tariffs on virtually the whole of the US’s inbound trade with China, worth about US$450 billion a year.
+The renminbi depreciated sharply against the US dollar in June after US President Donald Trump announced he would potentially seek tariffs on virtually the whole of the US’s inbound trade with China, worth about US$450 billion a year.

 More recently, Trump threatened to increase the size of the tariffs on goods worth nearly half that amount, unless China makes certain concessions.